mateo-cogeanu/Zenith/README.md

 ## Installation

-To use the Zenith Encoder and Decoder tool, simply visit the [Zenith Encoder and Decoder page](https://github.com/yourusername/zenith-encoder-decoder) and open the `index.html` file in your browser.
+To use the Zenith Encoder and Decoder tool, simply visit the [Zenith Encoder and Decoder page](https://htmlpreview.github.io/?https://github.com/mateo-cogeanu/Zenith/blob/main/Zenith_encoder_decoder.html) and use it

 ## Contributing